Can your pet get fleas in winter?

 - Oral Flea Treatments - there are an increasing number of oral flea treatments for dogs and cats that kill the adult fleas on your pet.

 - Insect Growth Regulators - When a pet is treated with an oral insect growth regulator, it circulates in the animal's bloodstream.
 Then, if a flea bites the pet, it ingests the insect growth regulator and passes it on to its eggs, rendering them unable to hatch.
-These products are available in liquid form for cats and as tablets for dogs.
 They are given in food once a month.

 - Integrated Flea Control - uses a combination of 2 different types of insecticide which target the different stages of the flea life cycle: an adulticide to kill the adult fleas you can see on the pet, and an insect growth regulator to deal with the eggs they lay around your house.